DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

 - If you are on a low income or certain benefits, check the NHS Low Income Scheme to get treatment free or reduced.
+It's underused and worth ten minutes to check even if you're not sure you qualify.

 Common questions